Langenbach, Bavaria: Transport

 Thanks to its location on the Munich–Regensburg line and on Staatsstraße 2350, Langenbach has become a popular commuter suburb.
 In 2009 the Langenbach train station received new, elevated platforms and a pedestrian underpass.

-Since 1973 Langenbach has been served by the Hallertauer Lokalbahn, which runs from Freising to Langenbach on the Landshut line before diverting in the direction of Hallertau.
+At Langenbach station, the Hallertauer Lokalbahn branches off towards Enzelhausen.
+Until 1973, this line was served by passenger trains.
+Today, only a section of around 5 km remains, running from Langenbach to the Zolling power station.
+This line is used to supply the power station with coal.